 Your eating doesn’t make sense.

-After all, you’re clever and successful in so many ways.
+After all, you’re successful in so many other areas.
 From the outside, your life looks wonderful.

 But this food thing drags you down over and over again.